The IRS Foreign Earned Income Exclusion for US Expats – A Complete Guide

 Most other countries either tax just residents, or only folks with income sourced in the country.

-This in turn means that those millions of US expats who qualify to file foreign income taxes in the country where they live too are at risk of paying income taxes twice.
+This means that those millions of US expats who qualify to file foreign income taxes in the country where they live are at risk of paying income taxes twice.

-The Foreign Earned Income Exclusion doesn’t discriminate however between expats who are paying taxes abroad and those who aren’t, which is to say that expats who live in a no tax country or who don’t qualify to pay foreign income tax in any country can still claim the FEIE to derive the tax benefit of reducing their US tax bill, often to zero.
+The Foreign Earned Income Exclusion doesn’t discriminate between expats who are paying taxes abroad and those who aren’t.
+This means that expats who live in a no-tax country or who don’t qualify to pay foreign income tax in any country can still claim the FEIE to derive the tax benefit of reducing their US tax bill, often to zero.

 In this article we’ll look at the Foreign Earned Income Exclusion in depth: what it is, what it isn’t, who qualifies for it, how to claim it, and in what circumstances expats benefit from claiming it.

 1 – What is the Foreign Earned Income Exclusion?

 The Foreign Earned Income Exclusion is an IRS exemption that American expats can claim when they file their US tax return from abroad to reduce (or in many cases completely eliminate) their US tax bill.

 It allows expats to exempt the first around $100,000 of their earned income from US taxation.
 The exact threshold rises a little each year for inflation.
 So for example, in 2018 the threshold was $103,900, in 2017 it was $102,100, in 2016 $101,300, in 2015 $100,800, and so on, while for 2019 tax year (for tax returns filed in 2020) it is due to be $105,900, and for 2020, $107,600.

 Married US expats can each exclude the FEIE amount, assuming that they both have earned income and meet the IRS tests for living abroad described below.